awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task_fargate.md

 1. Review your task information and choose **Run Task**\.
 **Note**
 If your task moves from `PENDING` to `STOPPED`, or if it displays a `PENDING` status and then disappears from the listed tasks, your task may be stopping due to an error\.
-For more information, see [Checking Stopped Tasks for Errors](stopped-task-errors.md) in the troubleshooting section\.
+For more information, see [Checking stopped tasks for errors](stopped-task-errors.md) in the troubleshooting section\.